uwetom/Principles-of-3D-Maya-tutorials/worksheet_5_lighting_and_rendering.md

-# Worksheet 4 - Lighting and Rendering
+# Worksheet 5 - Organic modeling from a reference

 ### Before you start